frouhi/Genetic_algo_trader/README.md

 This program uses genetic algorithms and binary decision trees to develop a Trading system.
 The resulting binary decision tree is capable of detecting patterns in basic price and volume data and make an expert decision about the next optimal action.

+**How to Use?**

+First run the genetic_algo_trader.py.
+This program runs the genetic algorithm in a loop and saves the best result in best_tree.txt.
+The training data used by this program excludes latest one month which is used for testing the system.
+To test the trading system over this one month of data, run the test.py.
+If you want to use the latest data, run the data_collector_binance.py.
+Note that you can modify this script to use any other exchange or asset and the other scripts should work without any problem.

 **How does it work?**
 1.  **Data Collection**